henry2004y/VisAnaJulia/docs/src/man/guide.md

 # Guide

 Demos are provided for calling Matlab/Python directly from Julia for debugging and testing.
 This part will later be separated out for potential Python and Matlab users.
 Currently the plotting and interpolation needed during plotting are done in Python.
-For instance, the 3D scatterred interpolation is done via `Interpolate` in Scipy.
+For instance, the 3D scattered interpolation is done via `Interpolate` in Scipy.
 Hopefully these additional dependencies will be cut down.

 The VTK files does not have timestep information.
-To allow for further time series processing in Paraview, a script `create_pvd.jl` is provided for generating the pvd container.
+To allow for further time series processing in Paraview, a script `create_pvd.jl` is provided for generating the `pvd` container.

 In principle, I could also try some multi-block (VTM) type for data conversion.